Flaxmere

 Flaxmere (Paharakeke) is a township in the Hastings District and outlying suburb of Hastings City, in the Hawke's Bay Region of New Zealand's North Island.
-It consists of a series of cul-de-sacs, radiating from a main street.

 History

 The original European owner of the land was Sir William Russell, for many years of local member of parliament and Leader of the Opposition from 1894 to 1901.
 Russell called his estate Flaxmere.
 When Hastings City Council needed to expand, subdivision of the land started in 1963 and in the following year, the area was incorporated into the area held by the (then) city council.
 The subdivision was named after the original estate name.
 Russell's son, Harold Russell, inherited a homestead Little Flaxmere and land that was part of original estate.
 This is today located in nearby Twyford.